gabe565/changelog-generator/README.md

 ```

 ## Configuration

-Configuration is loaded from `.changelog-generator.yaml` in the git repo root.
-See the [config example](config_example.yaml) for more details.

-If `.changelog-generator.yaml` is not found, Changelog Generator will attempt to load the `changelog` key from `.goreleaser.yaml`.
+Changelog Generator can be configured by committing a file to one of the paths listed below.
+See the [config example](config_example.yaml) for available configuration documentation.

+#### Default Paths
+- `.changelog-generator.yaml`
+- `.github/changelog-generator.yaml`
+- `.goreleaser.yaml`.